 This could’ve set up some brilliant stories for the future.
 I could see something like that opening up old wounds, thoughts he’s tried to suppress or even things that he doesn’t wish to know.
 Unfortunately I can’t see this being explored in the short run the comic ultimately had.

-On the surface a power like this could seem to give an individual an unfair advantage in any fight, but with everyone having such completely different powers, all with some form of vulnerability built in if not used correctly, could make for some epic battles.
+On the surface a power like this could seem to give an individual an unfair advantage in any fight, but with everyone having such completely different powers, all with some form of vulnerability built in if not used correctly, it could make for some epic battles.

 It all comes to a head when Arzon transforms into his eagle form and attacks the cowardly Mortredd from above.
 From there it all falls apart for the Darkling Lords, who had shown up to finish what the Sky Claw had started.
 Disobeying orders and nearly killing his leader sees Mortdredd locked up in the dungeon of Darkstorm’s castle at the end of the story, but not before he’s made reference to the Sky Claw feeling alive when it repairs itself during a moment away from the battle.
 It’s a passing comment for now, but if memory serves me right this could tie in to some revelations yet to come about all of the Visionaries’ magical powers.

 The Balance of Power feels very much like an extension of the previous two issues and the cynical might say it’s nothing more than a couple of extended action scenes.
 There’s little in the way of characterisation but the main point here is to see more of this world and the characters inhabiting it, to see their magical powers and how they could turn the tide of battle.
 Hence the name of the story.

 With Jim having set things up and established the potential for future stories, the authorship is handed over to Gerry for him to develop the comic as its full-time writer.
 So let’s wait and see what he brings to the table and if all that potential is realised.
 The next chapter’s review will be here from Wednesday 23rd June 2021.